We’ve done a round up of some of the most popular family friendly festivals in Scotland and what you can expect from them.

 Doune the Rabbit Hole

 The kid’s tent runs to a ‘free-play’ ethos which means they are free to use the materials and equipment however they choose inside the kids tent.
-This year kid-friendly activities included cuddling ferrets and alpacas, sock wrestling, yoga, taking part in a play, puppy handling, extreme origami, pop up craft workshops, knitters corner, silent disco, lawn games and outdoor toys.
-Kids were also invited to climb aboard their pirate ships or mix up a ‘cake to end all cakes’ it up in the Doune the rabbit hole in house bakery.
+This year kid-friendly activities include forest school, beat the goalie, badminton, extreme origami, pop up craft workshops, knitters corner, silent disco, lawn games and outdoor toys.
 All workshops are open to the whole family.
 The festival loves clowning performances, puppetry, acrobatics and fire-theatre so there really is loads on offer to see and do.

 For ease there are children only toilets and you can bring your own food into the festival.
 There is an onsite library to borrow books so you can snuggle up together in cosy corner for some down-time.